Rphamily/UX220Assignment2/items/experience_1.md

 <h2>Best Buy</h2>
 <br>
 <h4>1.
 What was it that you did?</h4>
-- I was a sales associate selling smarthome, cellphones, and headphones.
+- I was a sales associate selling smart home items, cellphones, and headphones.
 <br>
 <h4>2.
 When did you do it?</h4>
 - This was November of 201, I was on a contract for 2 months.